lunapaint/png-codec/README.md

 npm install @lunapaint/png-codec
 ```

-Alternatively you could use it as a submodule in git, or download the source from the releases page on GitHub.
+Alternatively, you could add the repo as a git submodule, or download the source from the GitHub [releases page](https://github.com/lunapaint/png-codec/releases).

 ## API

-The API is documented as a TypeScript declaration file.
-The API is best viewed on [github.dev](https://github.dev/lunapaint/png-codec/blob/main/typings/api.d.ts) which has symbol support out of the box or can be viewed on [github.com](https://github.com/lunapaint/png-codec/blob/main/typings/api.d.ts).
+The API is documented as a TypeScript `.d.ts` declaration file.
+The view the API:

+- [github.dev](https://github.dev/lunapaint/png-codec/blob/main/typings/api.d.ts): View on the web in VS Code, which has symbol support out of the box.
+Try showing the Outline view and triggering the `Go to Symbol in Editor` command
+- [github.com](https://github.com/lunapaint/png-codec/blob/main/typings/api.d.ts): View the raw file in github.com.

 ## Chunk support